 Note: It doesn’t matter what web-browser you are using as this error can occur on Microsoft Edge, Google Chrome, and so on.

-The remote device or resource won’t accept the connection [FIX]
+How do I fix a remote device or resource won’t accept the connection error?

 1. Turn off proxy settings

 - In the Search field type inetcpl.cpl and press Enter.